 • Scientists followed over 9,000 women aged 70 to 79 for 14 years.
 Moderate drinking led to better mental function among older women compared to abstainers.
 Seven tests measured mental function.
 Drinkers did much better on five of seven tests.
 They also did much better on a score combining all seven tests.8

-• A study examined 5,033 stroke-free men and women who participated in a longitudinal population-based study in Tromsø, Norway.
+• A study examined 5,033 stroke-free men and women who were in a study in Norway.
 Researchers followed them for seven years.
 Among both men and women, moderate wine drinkers had better performance on all cognitive tests.10

-• Researchers studied 7,983 people aged 55 of age or older over an average period of six years.
+• Researchers studied 7,983 people aged 55 or older.
+They did this over an average period of six years.
 Those who had one to three drinks per day had a much lower risk of dementia than abstainers.
-That included Alzheimer’s disease.11
+That included Alzheimer’s disease.11 This is as much as up to 50% more than US advised for new.
+And up to 300% more for women.

 • Researchers made a case-control study of alcohol and smoking as risk factors for Alzheimer’s disease.
 They collected data on both factors before the onset of the disease.
 They did the same for their age-matched controls.

-Tobacco use had no effect on risk of developing Alzheimer’s disease.
-However, those who consumed alcohol had almost half the risk of Alzheimer’s than did lifetime abstainers from alcohol.
-Those who drank alcohol but never smoked had even lower risk of Alzheimer’s disease.14
+Tobacco use had no effect on risk of Alzheimer’s.
+But those who drank alcohol had almost half the risk of Alzheimer’s than did lifetime abstainers.
+Those who drank alcohol but never smoked had even lower risk of Alzheimer’s.14

 Progression of Dementia

 • A study in France followed drinkers and abstainers for three years.
-Moderate drinkers were much less likely than non-drinkers to develop either dementia or Alzheimer’s disease.16
+Moderate drinkers were much less likely than non-drinkers to develop either dementia or Alzheimer’s.16

 • A study of 3,069 people aged 75 and older found that daily drinking reduced the risk of dementia.
 It did so by 37%.
-Researchers examined the participants every six months for up to six years.
-They identified any changes in their memory or thinking abilities.
+Researchers studied them every six months for up to six years.
+They noted any changes in their memory or thinking abilities.
 The analysis controlled for other possible explanations for the findings.18

-• Researchers made a community-based cross-sectional study of 1,145 elderly Brazilians.
-Moderate drinkers had much lower cognitive impairment and dementia compared to non-drinkers.22
+• Researchers made a cross-sectional study of 1,145 elderly in Brazil.
+Moderate drinkers had much lower cognitive impairment and dementia.
+That’s compared to non-drinkers.22

-Light or moderate drinkers had a greatly reduced risk of cognitive impairment compared with both heavy drinkers and non-drinkers.
+Light or moderate drinkers had a greatly reduced risk of cognitive impairment.
+That’s compared with both heavy drinkers and non-drinkers.
 This applied to both men and women.23

 • Other researchers studied 1,624 older adults living in a suburban community.
 Their mean age was 73.2 years.

-The researchers assessed the association between drinking and dementia.
-In doing so, they adjusted for age, sex, education, exercise, smoking, waist-hip ratio, hypertension and self-assessed health.
+The researchers assessed the link between drinking and dementia.
+In doing so, they adjusted for age, sex, education, exercise, smoking, waist-hip ratio, high blood pressure, and self-assessed health.

 Both the quantity and frequency of drinking improved cognitive ability.
 And they did so in a positive linear pattern.
 That is, as the amount and frequency increased, so did thinking ability.
-However, it declined with excessive drinking.24
+But it declined with excessive drinking.

 II.
 Related Studies

 The Mediterranean diet is heart-healthy.
-It includes drinking wine.
+It includes drinking wine or other alcohol.
 Things that are good for the heart are also good for the brain.25

-• A New Zealand study suggests that moderate alcohol consumption may also help improve short-term memory.
+• A New Zealand study suggests that moderate drinking may also help improve short-term memory.
 The study was on rats.
-However, it has potential for developing new treatments for memory disorders.26
+But it has potential for developing new treatments for memory disorders.26

-Light to moderate drinking greatly reduced risk of brain atrophy compared to abstainers.
+Light to moderate drinking greatly reduced risk of brain atrophy.
+That’s compared to abstainers.
 This is consistent with other research findings.27

 III.
 Should Older People Drink Less Alcohol?